How to compare gas tariffs

 Usually, the deals with the lowest gas price per kWh will be the cheapest and our comparison tool will show you the results, letting you know how much you can save annually.
 If you prefer to see what the unit rate and standing charge are for any of the available tariffs, just click the button: ‘Plan info’ for each deal.

 There are many different reasons that people want to switch gas suppliers and it’s not always for price.
 It could be for reliability, customer service or just because people feel like a change in provider.
 If these are your reason for switching you can check on the reviews and customer satisfaction ratings given by those who have switched to a specific supplier.

 Regardless of the reason for moving provider, Confused.com will give you the easiest route to finding cheap gas deals for your household gas.

-To start your gas comparison, click the "Compare Energy Prices" button on our gas and electricity switching page, and you'll soon be saving money on your gas tariff
+To start your gas comparison, click the "Compare Energy Prices" button on our energy comparison page, and you'll soon be saving money on your gas tariff

 If you’re a business energy customer, whether you have your own business premises or work from home, you can also compare the latest commercial energy deals to make sure you’re on the best deal for your business.
 If this sounds like you, give our business energy switching partner Make It Cheaper a call now on 0800 158 5296 (Monday - Friday, 9am - 5.30pm).
 Alternatively, fill out the form on the business energy page and we'll get back to you.